Practical Steps to making your Cabin Crew Dream a Reality!

 Anything that gets you working with the public is great!
 This could involve charity or paid work, volunteering for an organisation like St John’s Ambulance or The Red Cross, or helping out with your community Covid effort.

-All of this experience can be used as evidence on your firefighter application of how you could be a great fir for the role – it’s just a case of picking out the skills you’ve gained to make it relevant!
+All of this experience can be used as evidence on your Cabin Crew application of how you could be a great for for the role – it’s just a case of picking out the skills you’ve gained to make it relevant!

 Working on your Fitness